obahamonde/base64c/README.md

-# base64c
+# Base64C

-A faster base64 encoding/decoding library for Python, implemented in C with SSSE3 optimizations.
+A faster base64 encoding/decoding library for Python, implemented in C with SSSE3 and VSX optimizations.

 ## Installation